Zuehlke/kwiz/README.md

 A pub quiz is a quiz held in a pub or bar.
 These quizzes are popular social events that combine knowledge testing with a fun, relaxed atmosphere.
 This document outlines the basic rules for running and participating in a pub quiz.

 ## General Rules
-1. **Teams**: Participants form teams
+1. **Participants**: Individual players participate in the quiz
-2. **No Cheating**: The Online research or asking people not part of the team is not allowed.
+2. **No Cheating**: The Online research or asking people not part of the participant group is not allowed.
-3. **Quiet During Questions**: Teams should remain quiet while questions are being read.
+3. **Quiet During Questions**: Participants should remain quiet while questions are being read.
 4. **Time Limit**: Each round typically has a set time limit for answering questions.

-## Team Formation
+## Player Registration
-1. Choose a creative team name.
+1. Choose a unique player name.
-2. Register your team with the quiz master before the quiz begins.
+2. Register with the quiz master before the quiz begins.

 ## Scoring
 1. Each correct answer is typically worth one point.
 2. Some questions may be worth more points if they are particularly difficult.
-3. The team with the highest total score at the end of all rounds wins.
+3. The player with the highest total score at the end of all rounds wins.
 4. In case of a tie, a tie-breaker question will be used to determine the winner.

 ## Rounds